How to Sue Officials without Using a Lawyer

 2. I bring this action in good faith.

-3. This action seeks to enjoin defendants from (whatever wrongful actions they have done giving rise to your complaint) and seeks damages for $ for deprivation of plaintiff's constitutional rights.
+3. This action seeks to enjoin defendants from (whatever wrongful actions they have done giving rise to your complaint) and seeks damages for $ for deprivation of the plaintiff's constitutional rights.

 4. I believe that I am entitled to the redress sought in this action.